 As you journal more and more, you’ll begin to see patterns in your thoughts and actions.
-CareClinic provides you with weekly and monthly reports so that you can get an idea of how you are doing over time.
+CareClinic provides you with weekly and monthly reports so that you can get an idea of how you are doing overtime.
 You can view reports on your journal entries and see connections and patterns in which actions led to certain thoughts.
 Maybe you see that there was a week where you had really rough mornings and were easily irritated.
 You would have written about that in your journal and seen the pattern on your CareClinic reports.
-But then you also notice that the entire week you did not have any breakfast because you had early morning meeting all week long.
+But then you also notice that the entire week you did not have any breakfast because you had early morning meetings all week long.

 Here you can notice a pattern, no breakfast = cranky mornings.
 This provides you with insights on your lifestyle and let’s you know that you should aim to eat some food every morning so that you can have a good day.
 You will only notice these patterns if you make sure that you are consistent with your journaling.
 And the more you journal, the more you will be able to improve your mental health and subsequently your lifestyle.

-Journal once a day, whether first thing in the morning, or before bed.
-It’s a habit that helps your overall well-being, and doesn’t take much time out of your day.
+Journal once a day, whether first thing in the morning or before bed.
+It’s a habit that helps your overall well-being and doesn’t take much time out of your day.
 It can be done anytime, anywhere, on paper or digitally.

 Once you’ve made journaling part of your everyday routine, you’ll notice an improvement in the way you process your emotions.
 In the beginning, you may have trouble deciding what to write about, or how long to write.
 Don’t worry about that, all that matters is that you start.
 You’ll figure it out as you go along.
 There’s no right or wrong way to journal.